-Stoke Park is a mainstream secondary school with approximately 1100 students.
+Stoke Park is a mainstream secondary school with approximately 1000 students.
 Most of our students are expected to reach education standards for their age.
 A small number of students do have SEND.
-Typically students with SEN in our school have difficulties with learning generally (reading and/or writing), speech and language, social and emotional development and sensory impairments – visual or hearing.
+Typically students with SEND in our school have difficulties with learning generally (reading and/or writing), speech and language, social and emotional development, social and communication difficulties, and sensory impairments – visual or hearing.

 A young person has Special Educational Needs or Disability (SEND) if they have a learning difficulty or disability which calls for special educational provision to be made for them.
 If the impairment has a substantial and long term effect on a person’s ability to carry out normal day to day activities it may amount to a disability.